leandromoreira/digital_video_introduction/README.md

 ## What?
 Why?
 How?

-**What?** It's a software / hardware that compresses or decompresses digital video. **Why?** Market and society demands higher quality videos with limited bandwidth or storage, remember when we [calculated the needed bandwidth](#basic-terminology) for 30 frames per second, 24 bits per pixel, resolution of a 480x240 video?
-It was **82.944 Mbps** with none compression applied.
-It's the only way to deliver HD/FullHD/4K in TVs and the Internet. **How?** We'll take a brief look a the major techniques here.
+**What?** It's a software / hardware that compresses or decompresses digital video. **Why?** Market and society demands higher quality videos with limited bandwidth or storage.
+Remember when we [calculated the needed bandwidth](#basic-terminology) for 30 frames per second, 24 bits per pixel, resolution of a 480x240 video?
+It was **82.944 Mbps** with no compression applied.
+It's the only way to deliver HD/FullHD/4K in TVs and the Internet. **How?** We'll take a brief look at the major techniques here.

 > **CODEC vs Container**
 >
 > One common mistake that beginners often do is to confuse digital video CODEC and [digital video container](https://en.wikipedia.org/wiki/Digital_container_format).
-We can think of **containers** as a wrapper format which contains metadata of the video and possible audio too, and the **compressed video is the codec** can be seen as its payload.
+We can think of **containers** as a wrapper format which contains metadata of the video (and possible audio too), and the **compressed video** can be seen as its payload.
 >
 > Usually, the extension of a video file defines its video container.
 For instance, the file `video.mp4` is probably a **[MPEG-4 Part 14](https://en.wikipedia.org/wiki/MPEG-4_Part_14)** container and a file named `video.mkv` it's probably a **[matroska](https://en.wikipedia.org/wiki/Matroska)**.
 To be completely sure about the codec and container format we can use [ffmpeg or mediainfo](/enconding_pratical_examples.md#inspect-stream).